Last revision: August 27, 2022.

 After we visited the Great Stupa, we walked towards the Bagmati River and headed towards the Hindu temple complex.
 If Boudhanath is the heart of Tibetan Buddhism in the Kathmandu Valley, then Pashupatinath plays the same role for Hindus.

 Next Post – Pashupatinath – Shiva’s Kathmandu Valley Temple

 As the above blog mentions, the stupa itself escaped any serious damage.
 He reported some bricks having been dislodged from the spire.
 At the base, one of the mini-stupas has crumbled apart.

 According to a Nepali Times news article, the site and Pashupatinath were declared safe to visit on May 26.
 Click here.

 This brief Youtube video of the stupa area filmed on May 9th is worth watching –

 So is this Youtube video from mid-November of 2015.
 It shows the stupa without the box and the spire on top of the dome.
-On the platform you can see all the bricks as workers reconstruct it.
-Click here to access.
+On the platform, you can see all the bricks as workers reconstruct it.
+Click here to access it.